ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 ### Conclusion

 By this stage you should have three Pi's each with MicroK8s, NFS CSI Driver, Cert Manager, Traefik, Ortelius and a NFS server up and running.
-Stay tuned for Part 4 where we unleash LetsEncrypt with Cloudflare for automatic certificate renewal to provide certificate and TLS services.
+Stay tuned for Part 4 where we unleash Cloudflare, LetsEncrypt with Traefik for automatic certificate renewal to provide secure services behind a single entrypoint.

 Happy alien hunting.......